secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia.md

 - All team members are entitled to at least their base pay rate for all hours worked on [public holidays](https://www.fairwork.gov.au/employment-conditions/public-holidays).
 - Team members who take time off for public holidays are entitled to their base pay rate for the ordinary hours they would have worked.
 GitLab encourages all team members to take time off for the holidays they observe.
-- Team members must select `Public Holiday` in Time Off by Deel to ensure that statutory entitlements are properly tracked.
+- Team members must select `Public Holiday` in Workday to ensure that statutory entitlements are properly tracked.

 </details>